Comet Tuning Guide¶

 Once it is disabled, Comet will fall back to the default Spark shuffle manager.

-Shuffle Mode¶
+Shuffle Implementations¶

 Columnar (JVM) Shuffle¶